WebOrigami/docs/src/eg/intro.md

 ## Unpack files into the file system

-You already saw the unpacking of a YAML file into separate files at the start of this `eg` introduction.
+This `eg` introduction began with you unpacking a YAML file into separate files.
 As another example, you can unpack the greetings in `greetings.yaml` into individual files:

 ```console
 $ eg greetings.yaml